pkaig/Rotorflight-Docs/docs/Tutorial-Setup/LED-Strip.md

 # LED Strip

-Rotorflight supports the use of addressable LED strips.
-Addressable LED strips allow each LED in the strip to be programmed with a unique and independent color.
-This is far more advanced than the normal RGB strips which require that all the LEDs in the strip show the same color.
+Rotorflight supports the use of addressable LEDs.
+Addressable LEDs allow each LED in the strip to be programmed with a unique and independent color.
+Addressable LEDs are available as individual LEDs (usually 5mm or 8mm) or LED strips.

 ## LED Strip Profiles

-The LED strip feature supports 4 LED strip profiles: RACE, BEACON, STATUS and STATUS_ALT.
+The LED strip feature supports 4 LED Strip profiles: RACE, BEACON, STATUS and STATUS_ALT.
 The selected profile can be changed from the Configurator, CLI, OSD LED strip menu or from an adjustment channel, i.e. switch on your radio.
 Take note that the adjustment channel from your radio overrides all other LED strip profile selection options.

 ### STATUS Profile

-The STATUS profile is used to display all the information mentioned below, i.e. warning indications, Larson scanner etc, positional lights, ACL.
+The STATUS profile is used to display all the information mentioned below, i.e. warning indications, Larson scanner, positional lights, ACL, etc.

-Addressable LED strips can be used to show information from the flight controller system and supports:
+Addressable LEDs can be used to show information from the flight controller system and supports:

 * Up to 32 LEDs.
 * User definable blink patterns.